 Trail Blazers Coaching Staff

-Dale Osbourne finished his sixth regular season with the Trail Blazers in 2017-18, previously serving as head coach of the Tulsa 66ers, the Oklahoma City Thunder’s NBA Development League team.
+Dale Osbourne enters his eighth season with the Trail Blazers in 2019-20, previously serving as head coach of the Tulsa 66ers, the Oklahoma City Thunder’s NBA Development League team.
 Catching the eye of USA Basketball, the organization selected him as an assistant coach for the 2011 Pan American Games, where the United States medaled for the first time since 1999.
 Osbourne spent parts of three seasons as an assistant in Tulsa before being promoted to head coach in December 2011.
 He has also been an assistant with the D-League’s Utah Flash and Austin Toros, in addition to coaching tenures in the WNBA, CBA and USBL.
 In seven years as an assistant at the University of South Alabama, Osbourne helped guide his alma mater to a pair of Sun Belt Conference titles.